taublast/Doom.Mobile/README.md

 /doom.mobile

 As doom is computing its walls on CPU do not try to debug this on mobile..
 See performance notes below.
+The final texture is rendered using a shader so it can be modified in the future to do more work on GPU.
 Actually repo already contains the doom2 wad file included for a fast usage, until going public.

 # DOOM Mobile